Leadership: Goals and Change

 Time: Five minutes for the instructions, 25 minutes for the group exercise, and 15 minutes for the follow-up discussion.

-The second group will discuss among themselves good working experiences, such as a great boss, working environment, and great company.
-The experiences can either be on their present job or a past job.
+The second group will discuss among themselves good working experiences, such as a great boss, working environment, or a great company.
+The experiences can be either on their present job or a past job.
 You will want them to work on this exercise for about 25 to 30 minutes.
 Have them jot down a brief highlight or description of each good experience on the flip chart.

 Monitor and coach the two groups.
-You will see a difference among the two groups, happy faces vs. glum faces, excitement vs... lets get this exercise over with, bright flip charts vs..., dull flip charts In other words, there will be a marked distinction between the energized group (discussing good experiences) and the drained group (discussing bad experiences).
+You will see a difference between the two groups, happy faces vs. glum faces, excitement vs. let's get this exercise over with, bright flip charts vs. dull flip charts.
+In other words, there will be a marked distinction between the energized group (discussing good experiences) and the drained group (discussing bad experiences).
 Make notes of what you see.

 NOTE: About the only time that this does not work is if the bad experience group gets a pumped-up leader, either formal or informal.
-Their enthusiasm can often change energy draining experiences into energy giving experiences for short a duration.
+Their enthusiasm can often change energy draining experiences into energy giving experiences for a short duration.
 If this happens, have the members discuss how they were consistently pumped up by the leader.
-Also point out that is it extremely hard to stay energized for long periods in situations like this.
+In addition, point out that is it extremely hard to stay energized for long periods in situations like this.

-Before going on to the following discussion, you might want to give them a short break to bring their energy levels back up!
+Before going on to the following discussion, you might want to give them a short break and an energizer to bring their energy levels back up!

 Discuss the Transformation Process